-You may not want to make an entire salad solely with fresh sorrel, not only because of the acidic taste but also because of the high level of oxalic acid contained in the leaves.
-Eaten in large quantities, oxalic acid may lock out other nutrients in the food you eat, such as calcium, which can lead to mineral deficiencies.
-This high concentration of oxalic acid can also be problematic to those who are prone to kidney stones, arthritis or rheumatism.
+You may not want to make a salad entirely with fresh sorrel, because of the acidic taste.
+There is also a high level of oxalic acid contained in the leaves that can be detrimental in large quantities, locking out other nutrients in the food you eat, such as calcium.
+This high concentration of oxalic acid can also be problematic to anyone prone to kidney stones, arthritis or rheumatism.
 To be on the safe side, use fresh sorrel leaves as an accent among other leafy greens in your salads instead of using it as the primary salad ingredient.

 How to Grow French Sorrel

 Plant Profile: French Sorrel

 - When to Plant: Sow seeds in early spring or set out transplants in early spring or fall